 A 1999 USGS aerial photo showed that the site of New Holland Airport had been covered by a housing development.

 It has not been determined if any of the former airport buildings remain intact.

-As of 2007, street maps show that the alignment of the former northeast/southwest runway is covered by Runway Avenue,
+Street maps show that the alignment of the former northeast/southwest runway is covered by Runway Avenue,

 with the former east/west runway covered by Windsock Way.